Canada Post

 Canada Post Corporation (Société canadienne des postes), trading as Canada Post (Postes Canada), is a Canadian Crown corporation that functions as the primary postal operator in Canada.

 Originally known as Royal Mail Canada (the operating name of the Post Office Department of the Canadian government founded in 1867), the Canada Post Corporation Act of 1981 abolished the Post Office Department and created the present-day Crown corporation that provides postal service.
 The act aimed to set a new direction for the postal service by ensuring its financial security and independence.

 Canada Post provided service to more than 16 million addresses and delivered nearly 8.4 billion items in 2022 and consolidated revenue from operations reached $11.11 billion.
 Delivery takes place via traditional "to the door" service and centralized delivery by 25,000 letter carriers, through a 13,000 vehicle fleet.
-There are more than 6,200 post offices across the country, a combination of corporate offices and private franchises that are operated by retailers, such as drugstores.
+There are more than 6,200 post offices across the country, a combination of corporate offices and private franchises that are operated by retailers, such as drugstores like Shoppers Drug Mart.
 In terms of area serviced, Canada Post delivers to a larger area than the postal service of any other nation, including Russia (where Russian Post service in Siberia is limited largely to communities along the railway).
 As of 2022, nearly 3.5 million rural Canadian customers received residential mail delivery services.

 Canada Post operates as a group of companies called The Canada Post Group.
 It employs about 70,000 full- and part-time employees.
-The Corporation holds an interest in Purolator Courier, Innovapost, Progistix-Solutions and Canada Post International Limited.
+The Corporation holds an interest in Purolator Courier, Innovapost, Progistix-Solutions, and Canada Post International Limited.

 Canada Post (French: Postes Canada) is the Federal Identity Program name.
 The legal name is Canada Post Corporation in English and Société canadienne des postes in French.
 During the late 1980s and much of the 1990s, the short forms used in the corporation's logo were "Mail" (English) and "Poste" (French), rendered as "Poste Mail" in Québec and "Mail Poste" in the other provinces.
-Although English-language advertising also still referred to the corporation as "Canada Post".
+However, English-language advertising also still referred to the corporation as "Canada Post".